ambitus/cbxp/CONTRIBUTING.md

 :bulb: _`clang-format` can be setup to run automatically using the [pre-commit Hooks](#pre-commit-hooks)._

 The use of the `clang-format` code formatter is required.
+All Python code also must pass `ruff` style checks.

-The following code style conventions should be followed:
+The following C/C++ code style conventions should be followed:
 * Varible names should use snake case *(i.e., `my_variable`)*.
 * Pointer variables should start with `p_` *(i.e., `p_my_pointer`)*.
 * Class variables should end with an `_` to help differentiate between class variables and local function variables *(i.e., `my_class_variable_`)*.